pauloafpjunior/arestapp/README.md

 # ARESTApp

-ARESTApp (A Really Simple Todo App) helps you to manage your tasks list.
+ARESTApp (A Really Simple Todo App) helps you to manage your tasks lists.

 # How to use it?